Sahith Theegala betting profile: Sony Open in Hawaii - PGA TOUR

 Theegala's advanced stats and rankings

-- Theegala's 0.779 Strokes Gained: Approach the Green mark in his past five starts shows strength in his iron play.
+- In terms of Strokes Gained: Approach the Green, Theegala sported a 0.779 mark in his past five tournaments.

-- Around the greens, Theegala delivered a 0.334 Strokes Gained: Around-the-Green average in his past five tournaments.
+- Around the green, Theegala delivered a 0.334 Strokes Gained: Around-the-Green mark in his past five tournaments.

-- His putting has been a challenge, with a -0.331 Strokes Gained: Putting mark over his past five starts.

-- Overall, Theegala has posted a 0.756 Strokes Gained: Total average in his past five tournaments.
+- On the greens, Theegala posted a -0.331 Strokes Gained: Putting average in his past five tournaments.

 All stats in this article are accurate for Theegala as of the start of the Sony Open in Hawaii.